firebolt-db/godocs/docs/Guides/loading-data/loading-data-sql.md

 ## Define a schema, create a table, and load data

 You can also load data into an existing table using your own schema definition.
 Defining your own schema, instead of automatically detecting it, can give you finer control over data ingestion.
+This example contains the following two steps:

 1. Create the target table.